Stocks pull back as acrimonious U.S. debate stokes caution

-SINGAPORE/HONG KONG (Reuters) - U.S. equity futures fell and safer assets like the yen and dollar found buyers on Wednesday after a chaotic first U.S. presidential debate turned investors cautious, though strong factory surveys gave a boost to Chinese shares.
+LONDON/SINGAPORE (Reuters) - World stocks fell and safer assets such as the yen and dollar found buyers on Wednesday after a chaotic first U.S. presidential debate and rising COVID-19 cases turned investors cautious, though strong factory surveys boosted China’s markets.

-President Donald Trump and Democratic rival Joe Biden sparred over Trump’s leadership on the coronavirus pandemic, the economy and the integrity of November’s election in exchanges marked by Trump’s repeated interruptions.
+President Donald Trump and Democratic rival Joe Biden battled over Trump’s record on the coronavirus pandemic, healthcare and the economy in a bad-tempered first debate marked by personal insults and Trump’s repeated interruptions.

-U.S. stock futures ground higher in Asian time during the debate but then retreated after Trump cast doubt on whether he would accept the election’s outcome.
+U.S. stock futures had nudged higher early during the debate but then retreated as Trump cast doubt on whether he would accept the election’s outcome if he lost.

+Asian trading had been choppy rather than outright weak but Europe main markets were down as much as 0.5% <0#.INDEXEM> amid worries too over the steep rises in coronavirus infections across the region again.

+“The debate just added to the confusion about how the election will run,” said SEB investment management’s global head of asset allocation Hans Peterson.
+“But financially it doesn’t change anything”.

 The U.S. dollar crept higher and is set for its best monthly gain since July 2019, while the yen rose 0.2% to 105.50 per dollar, its strongest daily rise in nearly two weeks.

-“The share market normally prefers the incumbent (president) to win,” said Shane Oliver, head of investment strategy at AMP Capital in Sydney.
-“U.S. futures initially rose, as perhaps Trump delivered some punches, but it wasn’t enough,” he said.

-“Investors have gone back to worrying about a contested election, a delay in the outcome and whether Trump will go peacefully if he loses.”
+“The only point worth mentioning is that the debate may have increased expectations for a contested election result,” said UBS’ chief economist Paul Donovan said “Given the importance of international investors to U.S. markets, this may add volatility around the election.”

-Markets in Asia, most of which are headed for their worst month since March, either deepened losses or pulled back from highs made after data showed China’s economic recovery remains on track.
+Markets globally, most of which are headed for their first monthly retreats since March’s meltdown, either deepened losses or pulled back from highs scaled after data showed China’s economic recovery remains on track.

+MSCI’s broadest index of world shares which tracks nearly 50 countries dropped 0.2% for a 4% September loss.
+Oil is down just over 10% this month, while gold’s 4.1% drop will make it its worst month since late 2016.

 Chinese property developers gained, led by a 15% jump in Evergrande shares after the heavily-indebted giant reached a deal to ease cash crunch concerns.

-China’s factory activity expanded at a faster pace in September, helped by rising export orders.
+China’s factory activity expansion accelerated in September, helped by rising export orders.

 The official manufacturing Purchasing Manager’s Index (PMI) rose to 51.5 in September from 51.0 in August.
 Analysts had expected it to pick up slightly to 51.2.